Srilakshmi002/Wine-Quality-Prediction/README.md

 # Wine-Quality-Prediction

 ### About
 The original dataset in the UCI Machine Learning Repository which includes two datasets about red wine and white wine.
+Performed classification and regression to predict wine quality.

 ### Approaches Followed:
 #### Classification